magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 To start working with **Shop By Brand GraphQL** in Magento, you need to:

 - Use Magento 2.3.x.
 Return your site to developer mode
-- Supported request GraphQl can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzRxXr2y?version=latest' target='_blank' rel='nofollow'>here</a>
+- Supported GraphQl requests can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzRxXr2y?version=latest' target='_blank' rel='nofollow'>here</a>